michaeldai1006/cis600-term-project/README.md

 4. Run "straming_mining.py" or "regular_api_mining.py" to mine tweets with coresponding Twitter API.

-## Data Processing
-Data Processing part contains two parts: Sentiment Analysis and Choropleth Map Data Processing.
-These two parts are in the same sub-project, and they sharing the same "key.py" file and "constants.py" file.
-Thus the following three steps are required before running either of Sentiment Analysis or Choropleth Map.
-In order to protect our Database Information and Twitter Developer Account, "key.py" file is not included in github version for this project.

-1. Ask for "key.py" from zli221su@gmail.com if it is NOT in "Data Processing/data_processing/sentiment_analysis" folder.
-2. Copy "key.py" to "Data Processing/data_processing/sentiment_analysis" directory
-3. Make sure mySQL connector for pyhton is installed on your computer: https://dev.mysql.com/downloads/
-3. Install Dependencies: Open Python 3 terminal console, enter:
-  pip install pandas
-  pip install mysql
-  pip install vaderSentiment
-  pip install textblob
-  pip install plotly.express
-  pip install nltk.tokenize
-  pip install urllib.request
-4. Open constants.py with Notepad or similar editor.
-Change TODAY_MONTH and TODAY_DATE to today's month and date.
-This project currently works for 2020 only.

-### Sentiment ANalysis
-Run "sentiment_main.py" under "Data Processing/data_processing/sentiment_analysis" directory for sentiment analysis.

-### Choropleth Map
-Run "geo_main.py" under "Data Processing/data_processing/geo_analysis" for geo visualization preperation.
-Open "covid19_ny_ChoroplethMap_SingleDay.ipynb" under "geo-analysis/Covid10_NY" directory with Jupyter Notebook (Other IDEs may cause unexpected errors).
-Jupyter Note Book can be download from: https://jupyter.org/

-## Data Visualization
-### R
-1. Install RStudio.
-2. Extract csv files from MySQL per each day of data.
-3. Edit line 15 of the import function to import specific data.
-4. Run program; save visual as PDF.

 ## Data Storage
 The Data Storage subfolder consists of two parts. "c6-db-core", which is the core backend service of the project provides a RESTful API for processing tweets data and post them to our MySQL database. "c6-db-model", which is our MySQL database schema design file editable by using the official MySQL client MySQLWorkbench.